SUSAN TREGONING PHOTOGRAPHY

 Bentleyville late on opening night.
 I tried to resist but broke down an hour before close and made my first visit.

-The Bentleyville "Tour of Lights" opened on November 17th, I was there opening night and twice just this week.
+The Bentleyville "Tour of Lights" opened on November 17th.
+I was there on the opening night and twice just this week.
 I never expected anything as elaborate and beautifully done as this!
 It really is magical!
-With every visit, I'm in awe and manage to see something new.
+I'm in awe with every visit and manage to see something new.

 Bentleyville is located in Bayfront Festival Park right on Lake Superior in Duluth, Minnesota.

 Some of the facts on the right are staggering!
-Here's a few more things that might be of interest:
+Here are a few more things that might be of interest:

-It's a FREE event.
-Not only is there free admission, but the hot cocoa, cookies, popcorn and marshmallows are all complimentary.
+FREE event.
+Admission is free; hot cocoa, cookies, popcorn, and marshmallows are complimentary.

 During the 2018 season, Bentleyville is open seven days a week from November 17 - December 26.
 On Friday and Saturday, the hours are 5pm to 10pm.
 The rest of the week they close at 9pm.